-holds for every pair of adjacent faces $\Delta_i$ and $\Delta_j$. \end{definition} \begin{remark} An immersed oriented net with all faces being planar and $n_i$ being the normal of the face $\Delta_i$ is always a face edge-constraint net.
-We call such nets classical nets. \end{remark} An advantage of the face edge-constraint nets is that they come with a natural notion of mean curvature that arises from a face offset Steiner's formula, as we will see below.
+holds for every pair of adjacent faces $\Delta_i$ and $\Delta_j$, where $df_{ij}:= f(v_j) -f(v_i)$ is the discrete $1$-form. \end{definition} \begin{remark} An immersed oriented net with all faces being planar and $n_i$ being the normal of the face $\Delta_i$ is always a face-edge-constraint net.
+We call such nets classical nets. \end{remark} An advantage of the face-edge-constraint nets is that they come with a natural notion of mean curvature that arises from a face offset Steiner's formula, as we will see below.
 We are then able to introduce a discrete spin transformation and Dirac operator such that the Dirac equation guarantees the closing condition of the spin transformation.
-Moreover, one can control the mean curvature with the Dirac equation exactly as in the smooth case. \begin{definition} Given a face edge-constraint net the bending angle $\theta_{ij}$ from the face $\Delta_i$ to $\Delta_j$ is defined to be the angle from the plane $P_i$ to $P_j$, where $P_i=\spann\{n_i,e_{ij}\}$ and $P_j=\spann\{n_j,e_{ij}\}$.
+Moreover, one can control the mean curvature with the Dirac equation exactly as in the smooth case. \begin{definition} Given a face-edge-constraint net the dihedral angle $\theta_{ij}$ from the face $\Delta_i$ to $\Delta_j$ is defined to be the angle from the plane $P_i$ to $P_j$, where $P_i=\spann\{n_i,df_{ij}\}$ and $P_j=\spann\{n_j,df_{ij}\}$ (\cref{fig:dihedral}).